Bobby McFerrin famously sang “Don’t worry, be happy”.

 Being in a bad mood has a powerful effect; it leads to more social rejection, worse problem solving skills, and an inability to stop unwanted thoughts.
 So what does psychological research tell us about how to get out of a bad mood?
 Here are 7 tips:

-Take a Deep Breath: Slow deliberate breathing and movement has a whole host of positive effects (Hyperlink part 2 of regulating emotion in sport blog post).
+Take a Deep Breath - Slow deliberate breathing and movement has a whole host of positive effects.
 These techniques are shown to reduce negative feelings such as depression, anger, fatigue, and anxiety.

 Take a Nap - Extended periods of being awake or feelings of fatigue and exhaustion will increase negative emotions.
 To offset that, a single hour-long nap leads to increased feelings of joy and happiness.
 By both countering situations that lead to negative affects and bringing on positive affects, napping is a powerful tool to snap out of a bad mood.
 For more tips on how to sleep your way to success, check out our 9 Common Sleep Mistakes and How to Fall Asleep Quicker blogs